Frank Francisco: Chicago White Sox

 On April 14, 2014, the White Sox signed Francisco to a minor league contract, and assigned him to the Triple-A Charlotte Knights.
 On April 17, when Frank De Los Santos was transferred from the Birmingham Barons, Francisco was transferred to the Rookie Pioneer League team, the Great Falls Voyagers.
 On May 10, the White Sox purchased his contract from Charlotte and brought him up to the major leagues.
 He was designated for assignment on May 22, 2014.
 He cleared waivers and was assigned outright to Charlotte on May 24.
 Francisco refused the assignment and became a free agent.

-Second Stint with Toronto
+Toronto Blue Jays (second stint)

 Francisco signed a minor league deal in late June with Toronto but was released on July 14, 2014, after not appearing in a game.